 - 1. Open a new document.

 - 2. Choose a different pen style.

-- Choose Pen>Style>Visible.
+- Choose Pen>Style>Visible or right click to show the context menu and choose Style option and then Visible from the drop down menu.

 The pen style is now solid, black lines .02 inches wide.